-After a root canal, your lips and gums may remain numb for a few hours until the anesthetic wears off.
-Later you may have throbbing pain, which you can treat with pain medicines, such as ibuprofen, acetaminophen, or a stronger prescription painkiller.
-Be safe with medicines.
-Read and follow all instructions on the label.
+After a root canal, your lips and gums may be numb (frozen) for a few hours until the anesthetic (numbing medicine) wears off.
+Later you may have some pain.
+You can treat it with pain medicines, such as ibuprofen, acetaminophen, or a stronger prescription painkiller.
 The pain usually lasts only a day or two.

 A root canal is needed when tooth decay is likely to cause permanent damage to the pulp or has already done so.